emmademareywilliams/stage/Notice/php/phpNotions.md

 The idea behind **classes** is that some objects cannot be represented just by a simple variable; in this case, we can create our own custom data type in order to model an object that we will manipulate.

-For instance, if we ant to create a class *Book*:
+For instance, if we want to create a class *Book*:

 ```
 class Book {